xwmx/nb/README.md

   init       Create a new local notebook.
 Specify a <path> or omit to
              initialize the current working directory as a local notebook.
-             Specify <remote-url> to clone an existing notebook. current    Print the current notebook name.
-When provides with <name>,
-             <path>, or <selector>, use that as the current notebook.
+             Specify <remote-url> to clone an existing notebook. current    Print the current notebook name or path. delete     Delete a notebook. open       Open the current notebook directory or notebook <name> in your file browser, explorer, or finder.
-  delete     Delete a notebook.
-  open       Open the current notebook directory or notebook <name> in your
-             file browser, explorer, or finder.